-There are a number of different disorders that can have an impact on the lungs.
+By Michael Patrick.
+Last Updated 22nd January 2021.
+Welcome to our online guide where we shall discuss how to make a Lung Disease Compensation Claim.
+Several different disorders can have an impact on the lungs.
 This includes everything from cancer and chronic obstructive pulmonary disease (COPD) to pneumonia and asthma.
 No matter what type of infection or condition you have, there is no denying that any sort of lung problem can cause discomfort and pain, as well as problems with breathing.
-If you have experienced any sort of lung injury or illness and you believe it was not your fault, there is a very high chance that you could be entitled compensation.
+If you have experienced any sort of lung injury or illness, and you believe it was not your fault, there is a very high chance that you could be entitled compensation.

 Select a section

 - Lung Disease Compensation Claims – Your guide